icinganalysis/icinganalysis.github.io/content/basics/intermediate_variance.md

 For LEWICE, you can compare that to the expected shape differences.

-There are other performance parameters (drag, moment, etc.) of interest that may have different from the lift trends noted above.
+There are other performance parameters (drag, moment, etc.) of interest that may be different from the lift trends noted above.

 For other tools, I have not seen the variations as well-defined as for LEWICE.